 According to a decision made by 20 California bankruptcy judges last year‚ same-sex couples can file jointly for bankruptcy‚ despite the Defense of Marriage Act.

-Consulting with a Los Angeles bankruptcy attorney about your options is the first step to a fresh start.
+Consulting with a Woodland Hills bankruptcy attorney about your options is the first step to a fresh start.

 Same-sex couples: We just want equal benefits‚ By Blake Ellis‚ CNNMoney